There are many resources for scholarships and grants.

 If you are seeking a job or internship don’t forget to set up an account on

 It is our centralized job portal to connect you to on and off campus employment opportunities.

 You can begin to build on your professional career now, while a student, and join a student club and organization.
 Networking, leadership opportunities, learning from peers and professionals are included in a short list of reasons why you should join a student club and organization related to your academic program and career goals.

 UDC has articulation agreements with several institutions but know that all prior college transcripts will be reviewed, course-by-course, to offer the maximum number of transferable courses to the University and to the degree program of your choice.

-|Biomedical Engineering||Civil Engineering||Computer Science||Electrical Engineering||Information Technology||Mechanical Engineering|
+|Biomedical Engineering||Civil Engineering||Computer Engineering||Computer Science||Electrical Engineering||Information Technology||Mechanical Engineering|

-|Fall 2019||Fall 2018||Spring 2020||Fall 2017||Spring 2020||Fall 2018|
+|Fall 2019||Fall 2018||Fall 2021||Spring 2020||Fall 2017||Spring 2020||Fall 2018|

-|Fall 2018||Fall 2016||Fall 2014||Prior to Fall 2017||Fall 2014||Fall 2017|
+|Fall 2018||Fall 2016||Fall 2014||Fall 2012||Fall 2014||Fall 2014|

-|EE with Computer Engineering Option|
+|Spring 2015||EE with Computer Engineering Option|

 In addition to faculty development, the STEM Center is the premier program that initiated the concept of an undergraduate Journal Club on the UDC campus.
 When it began, it was the only STEM Program included in this forum.
 In addition to serving undergraduate students on the campus of the University of the District of Columbia, it is a hub for developing unique and innovative ideas and activities for students majoring in STEM disciplines.
 The Center specializes in facilitating undergraduate laboratory and research experiences for its participants.